steelydylan/express-ts-generator/README.md

 # express-ts-generator

-It strongly support type definition to express request and response model in accordance with Open API
+It strongly support type definition for express request and response model in accordance with Open API

 ## Install